UPDATED JUL 14, 2020

 Serving up breakfast and lunch in historic Corktown, Brooklyn Street Local provides a welcome reminder that you can put an egg on just about anything.
 Breakfast sandwiches and bennys, poutine, burgers… this place specializes in diner food with a modern, healthy twist.
-All their ingredients are super-fresh and sourced from Detroit-based farms and businesses, which means each bite of your Kale Caesar Salad is nourishing the community, too.
+All their ingredients are super-fresh and sourced from Detroit-based farms and businesses, which means each bite of your kale Caesar salad is nourishing the community, too.

 Known as the grandfather of vegetarian eats in the Detroit Metro area, Inn Season has been serving up sustainable, meat-less meals in Royal Oak since 1981.
-Their comprehensive menu features stars like Budapest Mushroom Soup, Mediterranean pizza, and four(!) kinds of veggie burgers.
-And Sunday brunch is a must — treat yourself to vegan omelettes you’ll have to see to believe, maple tempeh bacon, and a killer breakfast burrito.
+Their comprehensive menu features stars like Budapest mushroom soup, Mediterranean pizza, and four different kinds of veggie burgers.
+And Sunday brunch is a must — treat yourself to vegan omelettes that you’ll have to see to believe, maple tempeh bacon, and a killer breakfast burrito.

 The next time you’re at Eastern Market for fresh flowers and produce, brave the line at Russell Street Deli for a fresh and satisfying lunch.
 Vegans and vegetarians can depend on a generous menu of sandwiches like the meat-less reuben or a TLT (grilled tofu, lettuce, and tomato), plus a half-dozen rotating soups made from market-fresh vegetables.
-For the adventurous, the vegan Zombie Dog is a must, topped with spicy-sour kimchi and creamy house-made peanut butter on a poppy seed bun.
+For the adventurous, the vegan "Zombie Dog" is a must, topped with spicy-sour kimchi and creamy house-made peanut butter on a poppy seed bun.

 Looking for a great place to grab a sandwich and hole up with your laptop?
 Cass Cafe has you covered.
 This art bar and restaurant in the Cass Corridor features casual vegan and vegetarian eats, Motor City Brewing Co. beers on tap, and an ever-changing selection of local art and live music.
 Kick back with a pint of Ghettoblaster and a lentil burger, or try the vegetarian lasagna (broccoli and spinach and mozzarella), a favorite among Wayne State students.

-Everyone who has ever experienced Selden Standard adds it to the top of their favorite restaurant list, and rightfully so.
-This Midtown eatery is known for their small plates made with local ingredients that are so delish you’ll be dreaming about them hours after you’ve left the building!
-But the best part is Selden Standard has a section of their menu that is completely dedicated to vegetables (which is awesome for all of you plant-based peeps out there!).
-Whether you pick their roasted cauliflower, Herbed Flatbread, or Beet Elote… you cannot go wrong here.
-This place proves that eating veggies doesn’t have to be boring.
+Most people who experience Selden Standard add it to the top of their favorite restaurant list, and rightfully so.
+This Midtown eatery is known for their small plates made with local ingredients that are so delish you’ll be dreaming about them hours after you’ve left.
+But the best part of Selden Standard is the section on their menu that is completely dedicated to vegetables.
+Whether you pick their roasted cauliflower, "Herbed Flatbread", or "Beet Elote", you cannot go wrong here.